-Within these organisers there are subdivisions.
+Within these organisers there are a number of sub-divisions.

 Enjoyment and choice experiences and outcomes highlight the importance of providing opportunities for young people to make increasingly sophisticated choices.

 The tools sections include important skills and knowledge: for example, in reading it includes such important matters as reading strategies, spelling and grammar.